chandraaditya/GoVaccineUpdaterPoller/README.md

 # Bangalore Vaccine Updater - GoLang CoWIN polling service

-This project was used by the Twitter account [`Banglore Vaccine Updater`](https://twitter.com/BloreVaccine) to poll CoWIN APIs to detect changes in the vaccination slot availability.
+This project was used to create the Twitter bot [`Banglore Vaccine Updater`](https://twitter.com/BloreVaccine) to poll CoWIN APIs to detect changes in the vaccination slot availability.
 And then notify the general public about the same via the above mentioned Twitter bot.

 #### How does it work, and what are the issues and challenges?